LittleFlyFish/littleflyfish.github.io/_pages/about.md

 I obtained the PhD degree from NCCA (Top 1 Animation Institution in the UK) Bournemouth University in 2020.
 I won the Automation Fellowship from the South West Creative Technology Network (SWCTN) and was honoured as a New Talent candidate.
-Now my research interest includes graph neural networks, videos prediction, human motion understanding, human interaction understanding and spatial-temporal understanding.
+Now my research interest includes graph neural networks, videos prediction, 3D detection, human motion understanding, human interaction understanding and spatial-temporal understanding.

 News